Rylan-Meilutis/OctoPrint-Nozzle-Filament-Validator/README.md

 Nothing major at the moment, just bug fixes, removing unused functions, and other minor improvements.

 ## Coming Soon
+- Add the ability to change the spool type in the gcode from the octoprint webui.

 - Add the ability to scan the gcode before starting a print to verify the settings
 - Add the ability to auto scan new files for compatability when they are uploaded and remove them if they are not